Masterpieces of Medieval Hebrew Literature

 ASSIGNMENTS AND PERCENTAGES OF TOTAL GRADE:

-Midterm Exam (25%) The exam will be a take-home exam and will cover material from the provided sources as well as from the lectures, covering through session 13 on Abraham Maimonides.
+Midterm Exam (20%) The exam will be a take-home exam and will cover material from the provided sources as well as from the lectures.

 Opportunities for Students: